Skip to Main Content

 Reasons Why Your Dog Doesn't Want to Walk

 You are walking with your dog when suddenly they sit down and stop walking.
 You will likely wonder why this is happening.
 The first thing you should know is that you are not alone.
-Our Southern Wisconsin vets have discussed this issue with many pet owners often enough, as it can be frustrating and. difficult to manage.
+Our Janesville vets have discussed this issue with many pet owners often enough, as it can be frustrating and. difficult to manage.
 This is especially true if you don't understand why they are stopping or what to do next.
 Today, we'll share some reasons your dog may have stopped walking and how you can get them moving again.

 Your Dog Has an Injury